sonneko/sonneko/README.md

 ## Hi I'm sonneko!

 I'm in a high school at Japan.
-I'm just a beginner in programming or other subject in IT.
+I'm just a beginner in programming or other subject in IT but very interested in it.

 ## I'm interested in...
 - Modern web development